ybyzek/theniledev-examples/data-plane/pulumi/README.md

 ![image](../../images/events-p1.png)

-This example demonstrates how to leverage Nile events to synchronize (i.e., `reconcile`) the data plane and control plane in real time.
+This example demonstrates how to synchronize (i.e., `reconcile`) the data plane and control plane in real time with Nile events.
+It operates on all the organizations within a Nile workspace, first synchronizing the current state and then listening for new events.

 ![image](../../images/events-p2.png)

-Nile doesn't prescribe any particular deployment solution, but here we'll be using [Pulumi](https://app.pulumi.com/) to deploy objects into AWS.
+Nile doesn't prescribe any particular data plane deployment solution, but here we'll use [Pulumi](https://app.pulumi.com/) to deploy objects into AWS.

 If you're using another tool like Kubernetes or Terraform, replace the [`PulumiAwsDeployment`](./src/commands/reconcile/lib/pulumi/PulumiAwsDeployment.ts)